 In an intriguing discourse, they talk about how people’s choices have evolved due to exposure.
 A better understanding of their desires is thus noted, thanks to digital media.
 They quote, “Often rich people go back to mother earth and newly rich go to glamour.
 Self-awakening matters.”
 People are driven by influential collective memories often by digital media and influential people resulting in the bandwagon effect – herd mentality.
 At the same time, people are becoming more conscious about sustainability and saving the environment.
 The future of design is learning from the roots and adapting it to the needs of a modern world.

 Often rich people go back to mother earth and newly rich go to glamour.
 Self-awakening matters.

 Design sets the trends but trends are temporary; class is timeless.
 “Functionality, proportions, aesthetics, connection to mother earth and comfort to the end user makes architecture design classic,” says Snehal explaining their humble philosophy.
 Bhadri elaborates, “There is a huge responsibility because as a designer you are in multiple relationships – to create public awareness and set an example for the next generation; to sensitise through visual and spatial interaction.”

-The firm is currently conceiving design heads like sun path, sustainable materials with low carbon footprint and means to construct environmentally conscious spaces.
-Purposeful simplicity is what they strive for.
+The Grid Architects is currently conceiving design heads like sun path and sustainable materials with low carbon footprint.
+The Grid Architects are also looking into means to construct environmentally conscious spaces.
+Purposeful simplicity is what they thus strive for.